weidai07/bakery/README.md

 ## Setup/Installation Requirements:

 1. Open https://github.com/weidai07/bakery
-2. Clone repository to local machine (or use as template to open new repo)
+2. Clone repository to local machine
 3. Build and Run project

   - $ dotnet build -when you are ready to build project